kstenerud/concise-encoding/cte-specification.md

 ### Typed Array

 A typed array encodes an array of values of a fixed type and size.
-The advantage of arrays is that the values are all adjacent to each other in the stream when encoded using [CBE](cbe-specification.md), so that large amounts of data can be easily copied from internal structures in your program, and read from the stream using zero-copy semantics.
+With arrays, the values are all adjacent to each other in the stream when encoded using [CBE](cbe-specification.md), allowing large amounts of data to be easily copied between the stream and your internal structures.

 Fixed width types boolean, signed/unsigned integer (8-64 bit), binary float (16-64 bit), and UUID can be stored in typed arrays.
 For other types, use a [list](#list).